 - Full defense award in single-plaintiff sexual harassment and wrongful termination case filed against a healthcare provider client.

-Guillermo has also served as Adjunct Professor of Law at Western State College of Law in Irvine, California.
+Guillermo serves as Chair of the firm’s COVID-19 Employment Litigation Task Force.
+He has also served as an Adjunct Professor of Law at Western State College of Law in Irvine, California.
 He has taught Sales, a course devoted to Commercial Law and more specifically Article 2 of the Uniform Commercial Code, and an elective Business Law Ethics course.

 Guillermo is also actively involved in the local legal and business community.
 He serves as Deputy President for Region XVIII of the National Hispanic Bar Association.
 He has served as the CFO and Vice President of the Orange County Hispanic Bar Association and continues to serve on the Judicial Evaluations and Scholarships committees.
 Guillermo also actively participates in the Orange County Hispanic Chamber of Commerce.

 Southern California Super Lawyers Rising Star (2017-2021)